minio/kes/CONTRIBUTING.md

 First, explain why a change is needed if it isn't self-describing.
 Then talk about what a change does and its potential side-effects before explaining the the design decisions.
-For example, explain why you have choosen approach A instead of B.
+For example, explain why you have chosen approach A instead of B.

 List assumptions / invariants that your change relies on.
 For example, that some initialization logic assumes that it operations on a clean state.

-Inlcude benchmarks when claiming a performance gain or loss.
+Include benchmarks when claiming a performance gain or loss.

 Reference related commits, pull requests or issues.
 For example: